audiamus/AaxAudioConverter/README.md

 - Creates additional playlist if more than one output file is created per book.
 - Handles books with multiple parts.
 - Manages and preserves all meta-tag information, including chapter meta data.
-- Supports named chapters, for .aax files downloaded with the Audible App.
+- Supports named chapters, for .aax files downloaded with Book Lib Connect.
 - Can adjust inaccurate chapter marks.
 - Allows customization of output naming: files, folders and tags.
 - Special functions: